Students Rights and Responsibilities Handbook

 - would have to cross a hazardous area.

 Students are entrusted with several responsibilities within the school transportation community.
 These include adhering to the instructions outlined in District regulations and actively participating in two annual bus-evacuation drills.
-Moreover, students are expected to abide by the rules governing behavior both on school buses and at bus stops; failure to do so may result in the forfeiture of their right to ride.
+Moreover, students are expected to abide by the rules governing behavior both on school buses and at bus stops; failure to do so may result in the forfeiture of their privilege to ride.

 Students should understand that the bus driver is responsible for the safety of students.

-Consequences for misbehavior may include forfeiting the right to ride and/or in the case of vandalism, payment of appropriate restitution.
+Consequences for misbehavior may include forfeiting the privilege to ride and/or in the case of vandalism, payment of appropriate restitution.
 Parents/guardians who have a concern regarding the bus should address the concern with the school administration rather than with the bus driver.

 The District and students must follow the rules according to OAR 581-053-0010 and the Discipline Framework.

-16. Technology and Electronic Communication
+16. Technology and Devices

 The use of TTSD technology resources is a privilege, not a right.
 This privilege is not transferable or extendible by students to people or groups outside the District and terminates when a student is no longer enrolled in TTSD.